grafana/pyroscope-go/godeltaprof/README.md

 # godeltaprof

-godeltaprof is an efficient delta profiler for memory, mutex, block.
+godeltaprof is an efficient delta profiler for memory, mutex, and block.

 # Why